squidward02/FINAL-YEAR-PROJECT-DEGREE-SECURE-CLOUD-BASED-FILE-STORAGE-SYSTEM-WITH-ENCRYPTION/README.md

 # Secure Cloud-Based File Storage System with Encryption

-This project is a Secure Cloud-Based File Storage System designed to protect user files by encrypting them before storing them in the cloud.
-The system ensures that sensitive data remains confidential even if the cloud storage is compromised.
+This project is a Secure Cloud-Based File Storage System designed to protect user data by encrypting files before storing them in the cloud.
+The system ensures confidentiality and secure access, even if the cloud storage provider is compromised.

 This project was developed as a Final Year Project (FYP) for academic purposes.